delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ### Twitter

 Pauline is VERY active on Twitter.
+She regularly posts professionally about her life, and only ever positive things, or in her words, "pawsitive".

 # Know yourself